MotoAcidic/OmniXEP/doc/developer-notes.md

 ### Testnet and Regtest modes

-Run with the `-testnet` option to run with "play bitcoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the `-testnet` option to run with "play xeps" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 If you are testing something that can run on one machine, run with the `-regtest` option.